RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

     --instance fqdn=<fqdn>,username=<username>,password=<pass>
     ```

-1. To get the CRDB-GUID for your CRDB, run:
+1. To get the CRDB-GUID for your Active-Active database, run:

     ```sh
     $ crdb-cli crdb list